rvdkooy/rvdkooy.github.io/_posts/01-08-2015-installing-blog-with-github-pages.md

 you can check this when you open your browser and go to: http://localhost:4000

+for more information about creating articles with markdown check [the github markdown basics](https://help.github.com/articles/markdown-basics/) or this  [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 **Publish to github**

-So when you article is ready to be published, you use git commands:
+So when you article is ready to be published, you can use the following git commands:

 {% highlight c %}